-The second text file is named TheQuickBrownFox.txt and its contents consists of exactly one sentence that appears as:
+The second text file is named TheQuickBrownFox.txt and its content is exactly one sentence that appears as:

 The quick brown fox jumps over the lazy dog.

 For the above text file, note the last character in the sentence is the period character.
 If you were to drop the period character, the SHA-256 hash value would change to: